cacophony-wj/tSoD/README.md

 All of files inside this folder need to be copied to your Fallout 3 directory, wherever that might be.

-There are two _libvorbis_ files in there that will be overwritten.
-Back them up first.
+Backup your vorbis file(s) before doing so and allow all overwrites.

-If it's the Steam version, it's in /steamapps/common/fallout 3 goty/ inside your Steam folder.
+If it's the Steam version, they are in /steamapps/common/fallout 3 goty/ inside your Steam folder.
 Yes, you must have the goty version.
 No, it will not work otherwise.

 If its the GOG version, it will be whatever folder you picked.